 Tellepsen Scout Camp has eight campsites that accommodate 50 individuals per site.
 Each campsite has a 30'x40' pavilion with electricity.
 One shower and restroom facility is available for every two campsites.
 It is the home of the council's largest rifle range and a 41-foot climbing tower.
 The rifle range consists of four 50-yard high-powered rifle stations, four 100-yard high-powered rifle stations, a five-station shotgun trap range, eight shooting stations for .22 rifles and pistols and an archery range.
 The climbing tower has four rappelling stations of 11 feet, 22 feet, 32 feet, and 41 feet.
 Flyer

-- Weekend camping is available to Boy Scouts and Venturers of troops, ships, teams and crews.
+- Weekend camping is available to troops, ships and crews.
 Cub Scouts are not allowed to camp at Tellepsen Scout Camp.

 - District reservations for Tellepsen Scout Camp can be reserved through the district professional.